myrrlyn/home/priv/papers/resume.typ

 == Federal Clearance

 I have held a TS/SCI clearance since 2018.
-I was last read out in 2021 August, and so my investigation will expire in 2023 August unless I am read back in to a classified billet before then.
+I was last read out in 2021 August, and so my investigation is expired as of 2023 August.
+I maintain a lifestyle that is conducive to clearance investigations should the need arise.

 == Aquatics